pypa/packaging.python.org/source/guides/supporting-multiple-python-versions.rst

 time-consuming.
 Fortunately, several tools are available for dealing with this, and these will briefly be discussed here.

-Automated Testing and Continuous Integration
+Automated testing and continuous integration
 --------------------------------------------

 Several hosted services for automated testing are available.
 These services